 These and related rulemaking activities by state agencies and local governments could lead to delays and additional costs for oil and gas operators, which, in turn, could result in a decline in oil and gas drilling activities.
-A significant decline in oil and gas drilling activities in and around the Lowry Range and our Sky Ranch property would have an adverse effect on our water sales for fracking and our financial condition.
+A significant decline in oil and gas drilling activities in and around the Lowry Ranch and our Sky Ranch property would have an adverse effect on our water sales for fracking and our financial condition.
 Further, a significant decline in oil and gas activities throughout Colorado could negatively impact the Colorado economy, which could have an adverse effect on demand for new homes at Sky Ranch.

 Future Ballot Initiatives at the State or Local Level Could Restrict Oil and Gas and Land Development.
 In the past decade, interest groups in Colorado opposed to oil and natural gas development generally, and hydraulic fracturing in particular, have put forward ballot initiatives that, if approved, would have significantly curtailed oil and natural gas development in the state.
 For example, in 2018, Proposition 112 would have imposed a 2,500-foot setback from any building or waterway in Colorado.
-Although Colorado voters rejected that measure, the influential power of even failed ballot initiatives is demonstrated by the fact that the Colorado Legislature and Governor passed SB 19-181 the following year and, pursuant to that law, the COGCC promulgated the similar, though less restrictive, Setback Rule.
-While we are unaware of specific, current ballot measures that would materially threaten our business, in the future interest groups opposed to oil and natural gas development may seek additional restrictions on oil and gas development through ballot initiatives, as well as through legislation, regulation, or litigation.
+Although Colorado voters rejected that measure, the influential power of even failed ballot initiatives is demonstrated by the fact that the Colorado Legislature and Governor passed SB 19-181 the following year and, pursuant to that law, the Colorado Energy and Carbon Management Commission promulgated the similar, though less restrictive, Setback Rule.
+In August 2023, environmental groups submitted language for the 2024 ballot that would ban new hydraulic fracturing permits after 2030.
+It is not yet clear whether this proposal will make it to the ballot, but if it does and if it were to win, that could materially threaten our oil and gas clients and, in turn, our business.